 In some cases, the same course may be offered in various ways: as a single term and/or in one or more multi-term versions.
 The course content and credit weight are equivalent in all modes; the only difference is the scheduling.
-Students cannot obtain credit for more than one version of the same course.
+You cannot obtain credit for more than one version of the same course.

 Courses with numbers ending in N1 and N2 are taught in two non-consecutive terms (Winter and Fall).
-Students must register for the same section of both the N1 and N2 components.
+You must register for the same section of both the N1 and N2 components.
 No credit will be given unless the same section of both components (N1 and N2) are successfully completed within a twelve (12) month period.

-- Students must successfully complete each component in sequence as set out in the multi-term course.
+- You must successfully complete each component in sequence as set out in the multi-term course.
 Credit is granted only at the end of the multi-term course; no partial credit is given, i.e., for completing only one component of a D1/D2 or N1/N2 course, or one to two components of a J1/J2/J3 course.

 Prerequisite: Course A is prerequisite to course B if a satisfactory pass in course A is required for admission to course B.

 Corequisite: Course A is corequisite to course B if course A must be taken concurrently with (or may have been taken prior to) course B.

 Credits: The credit weight of each course is indicated in parentheses beside the course title.
 For D1 and D2 courses, the credit weight is indicated after the course number.
 For further information, refer to University Regulations & Resources > Undergraduate > Student Records > Credit System.

 Course Nomenclature in Program Descriptions